shoaibulhaque/Elibrary-Management/README.md

 https://github.com/shoaibulhaque/Elibrary-Management.git
 ```
 2. Setup the database:
-   - Run the SQL scripts in the `database/scripts` folder to create the necessary database and tables.
+   - Run the SQL script in the `database/` folder to create the necessary database and tables.
    - Configure the connection strings in the `appsettings.json` file to point to your SQL Server instance.
 3. Build and run the application using Visual Studio 2019.
-4. Code files are located in `WebApplication1` folder
+4. Code files are located in `WebApplication1/` folder

 By following these steps, you will have BookStack up and running on your local machine, allowing you to develop and test the application.